President Trump orders airstrike, killing Iranian General

-President Donald Trump orders an airstrike in Baghdad, killing Iranian General Qassem Soleimani.
+President Donald Trump ordered an airstrike in Baghdad, killing Iranian General Qassem Soleimani.

 That force is considered a U.S. Designated foreign terrorist organization.